Emil Botta: Meșterul Manole years

+Under Antonescu

 The Guardist ascendancy was curbed during the rebellion of January 1941, upon which Antonescu emerged as the unchallenged dictator.
 The events caught Botta in Bucharest: after a three-day suspension of activity, the TNB staged Florin Scărlătescu's comedy, Un om ca toți oamenii, which had Botta as one of the leads.
 According to poet Vintilă Horia, who reviewed the show for Gândirea, Botta had "great difficulty" adapting himself to the text, his "energy and elan" being far too great when delivering Scărlătescu's "insignificant monologues and stupid lines".
 As the newly appointed TNB chairman, Liviu Rebreanu cancelled Icarii de pe Argeș, and instead reintroduced performances of Mihail Sorbul's Red Passion.
 The play, seen by the enraged Luca as the vehicle for "Jewish ideology" (ideologie ovreiască), had Botta appearing as Castriș.
 His contribution attracted praise from reviewer Traian T. Lalescu, who remarked that he had managed to revive a secondary character, who had been entirely forgettable in Sorbul's original text.